Opinion | Afghan schools might reopen soon, but girls won’t have the resources to thrive

 I’d hate to be perceived as someone who shifts the goal posts — primarily because I don’t believe that’s what I’m doing.
 I believe I’m simply reorienting the players to the playing field.

 Do I want girls to attend school in Afghanistan?
 Yes, absolutely.
-I want it now, and I wanted it throughout the years prior before the Taliban’s takeover: years in which the international community poured money and attention into Afghanistan, and years in which an estimated two-thirds of Afghan girls nonetheless didn’t attend school.
+I want it now, and I wanted it throughout the years before the Taliban’s takeover: years in which the international community poured money and attention into Afghanistan, and years in which an estimated two-thirds of Afghan girls nonetheless didn’t attend school.

 In those years, it was not at all uncommon in rural provinces for a girl’s education to end after sixth grade.
 That’s how it was then, that’s how it is now under the Taliban, and the reasoning remains the same: The majority of conservative Afghan families want their teenage daughters educated only by women.
 They want their girls to attend school, but only if there are female teachers to instruct them.
 If there aren’t female teachers, those girls don’t go to class.